 An automatic temperature control system has the ability to monitor and control the temperature of a specified space without human intervention.
 This project uses a PIC microcontroller to automatically control the temperature of an area.
 This area could be a small plant, a house or any place or device that require a controlled temperature like an incubator (egg) for example.
 The desired temperature setting is entered using a keypad.
 The temperature of the area is measured using an analog temperature sensor.
-The microcontroller reads the temperature every 10 s and compares it with the desired value.
-If the desired value is higher than the measured value, then the heater is turned ON, if on the other hand the measured value is higher than the desired value, then the fan is switched ON to cool off the area until the required temperature is reached.
+The microcontroller reads the temperature continuously and compares it with the desired value.
+If the desired value is higher than the measured value, then the heater is turned ON to heat the area.
+If on the other hand the measured value is higher than the desired value, then the fan is switched ON to cool off the area until the required temperature is reached.
 If the temperature reaches a certain critical value 40⁰C or higher, the buzzer will sound continuously and an LED will blink until the temperature deceases below 40⁰C.
 An LCD display shows the measured temperature continuously.
 This project can be used as a base for Final Year Project For Engineering Students

 Ethernet is the leading wired standard for networking as it enables to connect a very large number of computers, microcontrollers and other computer-based equipment to one another.
 In this project we are going to learn how to control any device like an LED, a relay, a light bulb, a motor and so on connected to a PIC Microcontroller from a remote location using just a web browser.
 An operator can use a computer, tablet or even a cellphone to control a device at a remote location.
 With the help of a router connected to the internet, this device can be controlled anywhere from the world in real time.
 Connecting to a Microcontroller using a web browser is the easiest and reliable method of establishing connectivity and above all there is no need to develop a special Graphical User Interface software on the PC or cellphone for that matter as all PCs' operating systems already have a built-in web browser or one can download one of the free other web browsers like Google chrome or Mozilla Firefox for example.